Emmanuel Rivera Player Props: Diamondbacks vs. Phillies

 Emmanuel Rivera At The Plate

-- Rivera is hitting .348 with nine doubles, a home run and six walks.
+- Rivera has nine doubles, a home run and six walks while batting .333.

-- Rivera has an RBI in 12 of 34 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 12 games this season (34.3%), Rivera has picked up an RBI, and in four of those games (11.4%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 48.6% of his games this season, with more than one run scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.